lorensen/VTKExamples/src/VTKBook/07Chapter7.md

 are trying to simulate.
 Larger diameter lenses will produce more distortion and vice versa.
 Increasing the number of random points will improve the precision of your result.
 Typically 10 to 30 samples is desirable.
-The images in **Figure7-29** were created using 30 sample points.
+The images in **Figure 7-29** were created using 30 sample points.

 Another difference between a real camera and a computer camera is in